Scorpion090/RohanDS123/README.md

-Hey!, I’m Rohan Rathore.
+Hey!
+I'm Rohan Rathore.

-Currently i'm persuing My Bachelor degree in Technology at Sage University Indore.
+Currently, I'm pursuing my Bachelor's degree in Technology at Sage University, Indore.

-I'm interested in "Data Science" and some new Technologies .
-I skilled in "Data science".
+I'm passionate about "Data Science" and interested in exploring new technologies, but my main focus is on becoming skilled in "Data Science".